 In the first part of this project, we ask whether metals production can be scaled up at a pace that matches the rapidly increasing PV deployment levels put forward in aggressive low-carbon energy scenarios.
 We present a new perspective on the metal requirements of PV deployment by estimating the growth rates required for the annual production of PV metals to satisfy the projected PV deployment levels in 2030.
 We also compare the required growth rates to the historical growth of a large set of metals in order to assess how realistic the projections are.

-- Kavlak, G., McNerney, J., Jaffe R.L., Trancik, J.E., Growth in Metals Production for Rapid Photovoltaics Deployment, Proceedings of the 40th IEEE Photovoltaic Specialists Conference, in press.
+- Kavlak, G., McNerney, J., Jaffe R.L., Trancik, J.E., Growth in Metals Production for Rapid Photovoltaics Deployment, Proceedings of the 40th IEEE Photovoltaic Specialists Conference, in press. link, pdf.

 In the second part of this project, we study the supply risks of PV metals in order to address concerns regarding the scalability of PV technologies.
-We are examining the supply risk by using historical metals price and production data.
-The lessons of the past can better inform resource planning for today’s and tomorrow’s technologies.
+We are examining the supply risk by using historical metals price and production time series data.
+The lessons of the past can inform resource planning for today’s and tomorrow’s technologies.